Job profile

 Qualifications

-You do not need any specific qualifications to be a magazine features editor and they are open to non-graduates.
+You don’t require any specific qualifications to be a magazine features editor, and they are open to non-graduates.
 However, related degrees or qualifications will help your application stand out and demonstrate your enthusiasm and passion.
-You will not be able to go straight into a magazine feature editor position without previous experience, you will need to work your way up into this position through a certain amount of training, obtained either through a degree or on the job.
+You will not be able to go straight into a magazine feature editor position without previous experience, you will need to work your way up into this position.

 Skills